Tips on baby’s teething

 There’s not a mom out there who hasn’t gazed down at their infant and wondered with a mix of curiosity and fear, “when will my baby get their first tooth?”

 Teething ranks right up there among the highest stressors infants face, experts know, because along with the new pearly whites come loads of fussiness as they cut through your little one’s gums.
-Do you know that your baby was born with her tooth buds already embedded in her gums?
+Do you know that your baby was born with their tooth buds already embedded in her gums?

 Contrary to popular beliefs, teething doesn’t give your baby a high fever (101⁰F or more) or diarrhea.
 When these symptoms are present, it’s time to see your pediatrician.

-Although babies can even be born with a tooth or two already in, they will get their two bottom and two top front teeth in that order before the molars and side teeth emerge.
+Although babies can even be born with a tooth or two already in, they will get their two bottom and two top front teeth in that order before their molars and side teeth emerge.
 By their third birthday babies should have 20 teeth in total.
 As their teeth debut, you may even see small cysts on the gums where the tooth below is breaking through.